Senior Project

 Spring, 12th grade, 1/2 unit

 The senior project will be offered in the spring semester of senior year.
 The course provides the opportunity for Uni High seniors to explore alternative learning experiences outside the traditional classroom.
 As a self-directed learning experience, the senior project enables students to build upon the rigorous classroom-based curriculum they have experienced at Uni High and to make creative decisions about their education that are based on their own choices and interests.
-The students selected to work on a senior project will work with University of Illinois faculty, Uni High faculty, and/or members of the Champaign-Urbana business, cultural, or activist/charity communities to develop and pursue an original, self-directed project of their own design.
-The intention is that students will take this opportunity to build upon their Uni education to pursue further research in an academic or laboratory context, to explore a possible career path with hands-on experience in the field, to conceive and develop and ambitious creative or artistic project, or to contribute significantly to their wider community.
+The students selected to work on a senior project will work with University of Illinois faculty, Uni High faculty, and/or members of Champaign-Urbana business, cultural, or activist/charity communities to develop and pursue an original, self-directed project of their own design.
+The intention is that students will take this opportunity to build upon their Uni education to pursue further research in an academic or laboratory context, to explore a possible career path with hands-on experience in the field, to conceive of and develop an ambitious creative or artistic project, or to contribute significantly to their wider community.
 Students who participate in the Senior Project will be encouraged to see learning as a lifelong, real-world process not limited to the classroom, over which they have a significant measure of control.
 It will contribute not only to their preparation for college but to their career development.
 Information regarding the Senior Project proposal process is maintained and distributed to students/parents by Dr. Karl Radnitzer.

 Class Auditing